-Dr. Will Moore is a fellowship-trained orthopedic surgeon who specializes in primary and revision hip and knee replacements.
+Dr. Will Moore is a fellowship-trained, board certified orthopedic surgeon who specializes in primary and revision hip and knee replacements.
 He received additional subspecialty training in minimally invasive techniques including direct anterior approach total hip and partial knee replacement.

 Dr. Moore joined Tennessee Orthopaedic Alliance in 2016.
 He primarily performs surgery at the Saint Thomas Joint Replacement Institute at Saint Thomas Midtown Hospital in Nashville, TN.

 Dr. Moore graduated from Princeton University with a bachelor’s degree in mechanical engineering and certificates in engineering biology and materials science.
 He earned his medical degree from Vanderbilt University followed by a residency in orthopedic surgery at the University of Alabama at Birmingham where he served as Chief Resident and received the Kurt W. Niemann Award as the outstanding orthopedic resident in his graduating class.
 He completed a fellowship in joint replacement at the Anderson Orthopedic Clinic (the Engh Fellowship) in Alexandria, Virginia.

 Between residency and fellowship, Dr. Moore spent fifteen months working as an orthopedic trauma surgeon at Tenwek Mission Hospital in Kenya.